LiskArchive/lisk-legacy-docs/administration/binary.md

 ```

 ### Start node only
-This command is used to start individual nodejs processes apart from the database.
+This command is used to start individual Node.JS processes apart from the database.
-It is designed to be used with customized config.json files in order to manage vertically stacked Lisk processes on one node.
+It is designed to be used with customized config.json files to manage vertically stacked Lisk processes on one node.
 ```bash
 bash lisk.sh start_node -c <config.json>
 ```

 ### Stop node only
-This command is used to stop individual nodejs processes apart from the database.
+This command is used to stop individual Node.JS processes apart from the database.
-It is designed to be used with customized `config.json` files in order to manage vertically stacked Lisk processes on one node.
+It is designed to be used with customized `config.json` files to manage vertically stacked Lisk processes on one node.
 ```bash
 bash lisk.sh stop_node -c <config.json>
 ```